gpeterson78/snand.org/README.md

 each directory in this repository corresponds to a specific project.
 Inside each directory, you will find the necessary docker-compose.yml files along with other related configuration files and instructions.

-To get started with any project:

-    Navigate to the project directory.
-    Review the README.md file (if available) for specific instructions related to the project.
-    Use docker-compose up -d to start the services associated with the project.
-Ensure Docker and Docker-compose are installed and running on your system.

 ### support

 If you encounter any issues or have questions regarding the setup and configuration of any project contained in this repository, go ask dad.